Magnusmajo/holbertonschool-hbnb/README.md

     print(user3)
 except ValueError as e:
     print(f"last_name is required and must be at most 50 characters long.: {e}")
+    ```

 #### Place

-- Inherits from BaseModel taking the id, created_at and updated_at
+- Inherits from BaseModel and adds place-specific attributes.
 - Contains the constructor method to define the attributes for the place representation.
-- Includes the requirements for the title (Required, maximum length of 100 characters.)
+- Includes a validator method for the title (Required, maximum length of 100 characters).
-- Includes the requirements for the price (Must be a positive value.)
+- Includes a validator method for the price (Must be a positive value).
-- Includes the requirements for the latitude (Must be within the range of -90.0 to 90.0.)
+- Includes a validator method for the latitude (Must be within the range of -90.0 to 90.0).
-- Includes the requirements for the longitude (Must be within the range of -180.0 to 180.0.)
+- Includes a validator method for the longitude (Must be within the range of -180.0 to 180.0).
-- Includes the requirements for the owner (An instance of User, who owns the place)
+- Includes a validator method for the owner (Must be an instance of User, who owns the place).

 #### Review
 - Inherits from BaseModel taking the id, created_at and updated_at